|May 11, 2016 - SIGN UP|

 Day 2: THE MOUNTAINEERING DAY SCHOOL

 The Mountaineering Day School is spent training on the lower slopes of Mt.
-Rainier.
+Rainier above Paradise.
 Climbers are introduced to a number of skills, from the foundational techniques of efficient mountain travel (rest-stepping and pressure breathing) through cramponing, roped travel, and ice axe arrest practices.
-The training is a great introduction to mountaineering for novice climbers as well as refresher for those with previous experience, ensuring that all climbers have the basic skills to climb safely and comfortably together on the mountain.
+The training is a great introduction to mountaineering for novice climbers as well as a refresher for those with previous experience, ensuring that all climbers have the basic skills to climb safely and comfortably together on the mountain.

 Training during the Mountaineering Day School